silveriohiago/Vault/README.md

 First we have architeture how to programm using functional, logical, object oriented and so on, we have ways to do something cascade or scrum, xp project cycles etc.
 And we have platforms, cloud, ftp, cms, desktop, mobile.
 And what to do like apps, stores, systems.. and how to fix errors.

 So yes there is a lot of stuff boy.
 But this devbook is for web developers, is more like a wiki.
 Maybe this is necessary to be for some reason my personal wiki.
 But i'm doing this to help others web developers, like frontend and backend guys.
-I don't know what name to do to that.. so I'll stick with devbook sounds good.
+I don't know what name to give to it.
+So I'll stick with devbook sounds good.

 Maybe use pwd book..
 I dunno.